Consumers taken advantage of by one of the largest banks won’t wait much longer for a slice of a big class-action settlement pie.

-If you believe you were a victim, you’ll have to wait to receive your cut, but there are steps you can take now, like checking your credit report.
-Wells Fargo CEO Tim Sloan also recommended meeting with a banker if you have concerns.
+If you believe you were a victim of the incident involving fake accounts, visit wfsettlement.com.
+While you wait to receive your cut, there are steps you can take now, like checking your credit report.

 - Had an account opened without permission.

-- Had an application for a service submitted under your name without permission.
+- Had an application for an account submitted under your name without permission.